RayBB/openlibrary-docs/archive.org-↔-Open-Library-synchronisation.md

     * @ 3 July, there are now [19,823 unsynched items in this category](https://archive.org/search.php?query=collection%3Ainlibrary%20AND%20NOT%20openlibrary_edition%3A%2A) (improvement: ~40k)

 ### PRIORITY: Items with print-disabled digital copies should be correctly synchronised to enable discovery for those who need them
-* archive.org print disabled collection items representing _books_, which are not necessarily borrowable by users without print disabilities, should have entries on Open Library to capture the existance of a book we know about, and aid discovery by print disabled users.
+* archive.org print disabled collection items representing _books_, which are not necessarily borrowable by users without print disabilities, should have entries on Open Library to capture the existence of a book we know about, and aid discovery by print disabled users.
 The following query uses the presence of an ISBN as an indicator that an item is a book with sufficient metadata to count as good for importing.
   * ⭐ [CRITERIA NOT MET](https://archive.org/search.php?query=collection%3Aprintdisabled%20AND%20NOT%20collection%3Ainlibrary%20AND%20NOT%20openlibrary_edition%3A%2A%20AND%20isbn%3A%2A): `collection:printdisabled AND NOT collection:inlibrary AND NOT openlibrary_edition:* AND isbn:*`
     * **note** the number of items resulting from this query will depend on user account privileges, and not all users will see all print disabled only items by default on archive.org. @ June 2019, there are 330K items in the maximal list that are not linked to Open Library.
     * [Existing issue #1047](https://github.com/internetarchive/openlibrary/issues/1047)
+  * * :bangbang: **SYNCH TASK RESULTS:** @ 17 July (after running an import/re-import task for the MARC records) there are now 184,445 print-disabled only items without corresponding Open Library links (improvement: ~150K)

 * The following query attempts to locate items that are printdisabled only, do NOT have ISBNs in metadata, but are good scanned books `collection:printdisabled AND NOT collection:inlibrary AND NOT openlibrary_edition:* AND NOT isbn:* AND collection:internetarchivebooks` there are 13,708 results, but most appear to have incomplete titles ... strangely _with_ ISBNs in the title field.
 It looks like these have stalled in the scanning process somehow?